Gauge-Invariant Non-Hermitian Quantum Theory: Foundation and Applications to Dynamical Phase Transitions: Gauge-Invariant Non-Hermitian Quantum Theory

 \textit{State.--- } According to the completeness relation of Eq. \eqref{complete}, the non-Hermitian Hamiltonian can be expressed as

 which constitutes its spectral decomposition.
 Importantly, for a non-Hermitian system $H$, the quantum state corresponding to an energy $E_n$ must be described jointly by both the left- and right-eigenvectors, not by the right-eigenvector alone--unlike in Hermitian systems.
-In Hermitian systems, the left-eigenvector is simply the conjugate transpose of the right-eigenvector, so the state is fully captured by the right-eigenvector.
+In Hermitian systems, the left-eigenvector is simply the conjugate transpose of the right-eigenvector, so that the state is fully captured by the right-eigenvector.
 In non-Hermitian systems, however, no such simple relation exists; the left-eigenvector cannot be fully determined from the right-eigenvector alone.
 In other words, for non-Hermitian systems, an experimentally observed state must be treated as a unified description of both the left- and right-eigenvectors, which together form an inseparable entity.
 In view of this intrinsic duality, we adopt the density matrix $|\epsilon_n\rangle\langle\tilde{\epsilon}_n|$ to describe the eigenstate of the non-Hermitian Hamiltonian $H$ with energy $E_n$.
+Using this density matrix the phase transitions in the non-Hermitian XY model has been investigated in Ref. \cite{Xu2026}

 An arbitrary pure state can be expressed as $\rho=|\psi\rangle\langle\tilde{\psi}|$ satisfying $\langle\tilde{\psi}|\psi\rangle=1$.
 It can be spanned by the left- and right-eigenvectors of $H$:

 i.e.,

 with